barbazul/1kfa/mod_guide_gm.md

 ## Augmenting Combat Encounters

-As specified in the [Combat](#creating_a_combat_encounter) chapter, *Challenge points* can be spent to increase attack power dice, add armour squares, and outfit fear-inducing monsters.
+As specified in the [Combat](#creating_a_combat_encounter) chapter, *Shadow points* can be spent to increase attack power dice, add armour squares, and outfit fear-inducing monsters.

 # Creating Challenges for Players